 When I got married I hyphenated for awhile, then decided not to.
-But then I decided to sorta go and change my name again when I started this blog and get back into music.
-I didn’t legally change it again, just sort of in an online, virtual, re-branding kind of way.
+But then I decided to sorta go and change my name again when I started this blog and got back into music.

 Let me explain my name story and how it lead to Annie Lynn Music.